antmicro/jetson-orin-baseboard/doc/source/board_overview.md

 This controller needs to be configured in order to make it implement one of the desired power source/sink negotiation scenarios.

 :::{note}
-The recommended power supply voltage negotiated with USB-C PD controller for power sink mode is 15VDC.
+The recommended power supply voltage negotiated with USB-C PD controller for power sink mode is 15VDC or 20VDC for rev. >= 1.1.8.
 If you plan to power up the Jetson Orin Baseboard through the USB PD source, make sure it provides at least 45W of power for stable operation.
 :::